 News & media

-The Lithuanian company Ostara, operating in the security and defense industry, has signed a memorandum of mutual understanding with a Canadian firm Provectus Robotics Solutions Inc. The agreement will see the Provectus’ remote control and autonomous driving solution (A-Kit) integrated into an advanced next generation buggy Krampus
+The Lithuanian company Ostara, operating in the security and defense industry, has signed a memorandum of mutual understanding with a Canadian firm Provectus Robotics Solutions Inc. The agreement will see the Provectus’ remote control and autonomous driving solution (A-Kit) integrated into an advanced next generation all terrain vehicle Krampus.

 Our NEWSROOM The future belongs to those who believe in the beauty of their dreams.
 News & media DEVELOPMENT OF AN INNOVATIVE AUTONOMOUS VEHICLE The company LLC Ostara aims to create a hybrid vehicle with a continuous operation principle with a remote control function, which could move in a heavily carved area.
 A four-wheeled vehicle

-The buggy assembly phase took off following the launch of the Krampus project in 2017.
+The all terrain vehicle assembly phase took off following the launch of the Krampus project in 2017.
 It took two years to perform all the mathematical calculations and drawings, after which the production of parts for the Krampus project commenced.
 In addition to the mechanical part, the hybrid drive is also being programmed.